Intro to Docker

 Docker helps developers create applications that run on multiple devices, despite any presets or customizations.
 Obtaining certification is a huge plus for cloud-based developers.

-This Docker training course will cover the basics of docker for a person with little to no prior knowledge of Docker.
+This Docker training course will cover the basics of using Docker for a person with little to no prior knowledge.
 It will start from things like setting up Docker on Linux and Windows platforms.

 The prerequisites for this Docker training course include the ablility to operate a computer (Linux or Windows), the ability to install programs on the system, and basic command line terminal literacy.
 Basic knowledge of network terminology and virtualization is also recommended.